lskatz/lyve-SET/README.md

     $ launch_set.pl -ref reference/reference.fasta  --queue all.q --numnodes 20 --numcpus 16 --noclean --notrees

-If you specified notrees, then you can edit the multiple sequence alignment before analyzing it
+If you specified notrees, then you can edit the multiple sequence alignment before analyzing it.
+See the next section on examples on how/why you would edit the alignment.

     $ cd msa
     $ gedit out.aln.fas  # alter the deflines or whatever you want before moving on